-1) E-mail comments by 5:00 p.m. on Wednesday, May 18, 2022 to the Commission at parksandrecreationcommission@cupertino.org.
-These e-mail comments will be received by the commission members before the meeting and posted to the City's website after the meeting.

-2) E-mail comments during the times for public comment during the meeting to the Commission at parksandrecreationcommission@cupertino.org.
+- 1) E-mail comments by 5:00 p.m. on Thursday, September 8, 2022 to the Commissions at parksandrecreationcommission@cupertino.org, bikepedcommission@cupertino.org, and sustainabilitycommission@cupertino.org.
+These e-mail comments will be received by the commission members before the meeting and posted to the City's website after the meeting. - 2) E-mail comments during the times for public comment during the meeting to the Commission at parksandrecreationcommission@cupertino.org.
 The staff liaison will read the emails into the record, and display any attachments on the screen, for up to 3 minutes (subject to the Chair's discretion to shorten time for public comments).
-Members of the public that wish to share a document must email parksandrecreationcommission@cupertino.org prior to speaking.

-3) Teleconferencing Instructions
+Members of the public that wish to share a document must email - parksandrecreationcommission@cupertino.org prior to speaking. - 3) Teleconferencing Instructions comments as follows:

-Members of the public may observe the teleconference meeting or provide oral public comments as follows:
+Members of the public may observe the teleconference meeting or provide oral public